 Clubs in the Cincinnati area, as well as across the country are instituting All-Inclusive Fee structures.
 However, as comparisons are made between WCSA and other clubs, it is important to understand the total offering.

 As an example, a popular nearby soccer club charges $860/year for its U13 non-Elite teams.
-However, this excludes tournaments, league & referee fees, and other soccer expenses.
+However, this excludes tournaments, leagues, and referee fees, and other soccer expenses.
 This could easily push total out-of- pocket costs to $1,200 or more.
 WCSA’s All-Inclusive Fee for a U13 Academy team is $1,095 – A savings of at least $200.

 This same club charges $1,385/year for its highest level U17 teams.
 However, this excludes tournaments, league fees, referee fees, and other soccer expenses.
 This could easily push total out-of- pocket costs to $2,000 or more.
 WCSA’s All-Inclusive Fee for a U17 Elite team is $1,695 – A savings of at least $300.